design driven innovation

 In order to sustain in the economic battle for the consumer, companies have to invest in creating a relationship with consumers.

 In this sense, innovation today is truly becoming open: creating relevant and differentiating experiences for and with consumers is now defining success – slowly but surely, humans are moving centre stage.

-So wrapping up where we came form, we can say that the shift in economic progression is made from pro- ducts to relationships and from focussing on technology to focussing on human needs.
+So wrapping up where we came from, we can say that the shift in the economic progression is made from products to relationships and from focussing on technology to focussing on human needs.

 Today I want to elaborate on 3 dominant ways to approach this:

 Co-creation is all about the involvement of the user after the basic proposition or carrier is generated.
 The user can generate an individual design: the designer as such is acting as a facilitator in this process; the brand acts as a host.

 The provided base proposition allows the user to get involved in the arrangement of features and styling.
 He can alter, adapt, improve or design the final proposition to his liking.

 This way of co-creation or mass customization is a tool to increase the involvement of the user into the final part of the creation process and can increase the relationship between proposition provider and user.
 It allows the user to express individuality and personal taste.

 But, this form of co-creation is mainly limited to what‘s already there, and it‘s not an innovation as such – it‘s an innovation toward the individual and a great way to provide end-user experience, or to grow the pride of ownership.